eduardapontel/memory-game/README.md

 ## How to Contribute 🤝

 If you'd like to contribute to this game, feel free to send pull requests or open issues on the [GitHub repository](https://github.com/eduardapontel/memory-game).

----

-Enjoy playing and good luck!
-If you need help or have any questions, don't hesitate to reach out. 🤖